thanos-io/thanos/docs/proposals/201812_thanos-remote-receive.md

   - This could be solved with a combination of rate limiting and back-off on Prometheus’ side, plus alerts if replication lag gets too large due to rate limiting (or other factors).
 * This proposal describes the write-ahead-log based remote write, which is not (yet) merged in Prometheus: https://github.com/prometheus/prometheus/pull/4588.
 This landing may impact durability characteristics.
   - While there is work left the pull request seems to be close to completion
+* For compaction to work as described in this proposal, vertical compaction in tsdb needs to be possible.
+Implemented but not merged yet: https://github.com/prometheus/tsdb/pull/370
 * If downtime of ingestion, as in the described `503` for intermediate downtime, and Prometheus resuming when the backend becomes healthy again, turns out not to be an option, we could attempt to duplicate all write requests to 3 (or configurable amount) replicas, where a write request needs to be accepted by at least 2 replicas, this way we can ensure no downtime of ingestion.
 This may require additional compaction and deduplication of object storage as well as significantly increase infrastructure cost.
 * Additional safeguards may need to be put in place to ensure that hashring resizes do not occur on failed nodes, only once they have recovered and have successfully uploaded their blocks.